Last Updated: April 10, 2026

 All providers listed are well-respected within the industry and by third-party organizations.
 Each plan holds a strong AM Best financial strength rating of at least A- (Excellent) or better, which indicates they can fulfill their claim obligations.
 All providers also maintain a BBB score of A+ or better, scores only given to insurance companies that routinely respond to customer complaints promptly and effectively.

-Whether you choose Tin Leg, Travel Insured International, or IMG, you can purchase coverage knowing you’re backed by a financially stable, customer-focused provider, which is especially important if you’re traveling with pre-existing conditions.
+Whether you choose Tin Leg, Seven Corners, or IMG, you can purchase coverage knowing you’re backed by a financially stable, customer-focused provider, which is especially important if you’re traveling with pre-existing conditions.

 Many plans found on Squaremouth offer some form of protection for pre-existing medical conditions.
 However, this coverage is usually only available if you meet certain eligibility requirements.
 The right pre-existing condition coverage for your trip will depend on your budget and coverage needs.